albertnguyen0506/ENGG4000_20242025_SysModel_CMS_Firmware/README.md

 # ENGG4000_Test
-Code for testing the PCBs - ENGG4000
+Firmware package for the Cell Management System CMS to be imported into CCS Cloud